etemesi254/zune-entropy/docs/FSE.md

 A  decoder must ensure that the first bits are 11 to ensure this is a valid FSE block.

+A decoder should be able to handle different blocks inside it, e.g a FSE decoder can handle decoding of RLE and uncompressed block but not Huffman block.

 2. **3 bytes** - Block size

 This indicates the total length of the symbols in this block, the set is 132kb(2^17) but can be anything between